godotengine/godot-docs/tutorials/step_by_step/scripting_continued.rst

     var scene = preload("res://myscene.scn") # will load when parsing the script

-But 'scene' is still not a node containing subnodes.
+But 'scene' is not yet a node containing subnodes.
 It's packed in a special resource called :ref:`PackedScene <class_PackedScene>`.
 To create the actual node, the function :ref:`PackedScene.instance() <class_PackedScene_instance>`